Bookrage001/osc/resources/docs/docs/remote-control.md

 ## `/TABS id id etc`

 Open the tabs designated by the `id` parameters.
-The target tab link must be accesible (opening a tab located in a disabled tab won't work unless you specify the parent tab's `id` before; the safest way to go is to pass the whole tab tree to enable).